HTTPArchive/almanac.httparchive.org/src/content/en/2020/fonts.md

 ## Color fonts

-Color fonts, in one form or other, are supported by most modern browsers, but usage is still close to nonexistent (a total of 755 pages total, the majority of which are in a format that is not widely supported in popular browsers).
+Color fonts, in one form or other, are supported by most modern browsers, but usage is still close to nonexistent (a total of 755 pages total, the majority of which are in SVG format, which is not supported in Chrome).
 No doubt part of the problem is the diversity of formats, in fact 4 in widespread use.
 These come in bitmap and vector flavors.
 The two bitmap formats are technologically very similar, but SBIX (originally a proprietary Apple format) is not supported in Firefox, while CBDT/CBLC is not supported in Safari.

 The COLR vector format is supported on all major modern browsers, but only fairly recently.
 The fourth format is embedding SVG in OpenType (not to be confused with SVG fonts), but not supported in Chrome.
 One drawback of SVG in OpenType is lack of support for font variations, an increasingly important aspect of modern Web design.
 For this reason, the COLR format is likely to prevail, particularly as support for gradients and clipping is being developed for a future version of COLR is.